GamingZacharyC/Aetherium/README.md

-# Aetherium
+# The Update.json Branch
-Aetherium is a mod inspired heavily by Thaumcraft and lightly by a quest in Bethesda Game Studio's Dawnguard DLC to Skyrim
+is used to house the update.json file used in the Forge Update Checker.